tpmccallum/ethereum_casper_testnet_ubuntu_installation/README.md

 web3 = Web3(HTTPProvider('http://localhost:8545'))
 web3.eth.getBlock('latest')
 `

-# Mining
+# Getting testnet ETH

-Before you can run a validator you have to earn testnet ETH by mining.
+Before you can run a validator you need to have at least 1500 testnet ETH.
+You can get testet ETH from a faucet or earn it by mining.
+## Faucet
+`
+sudo apt install docker-compose
+`

+## Mining
 The following command will start your node mining for ETH.
 If you have problems stopping and starting the docker process please see Appendix A at the end of this document.

 `
 make run-node mine_percent=90 bootstrap_node=enode://d3260a710a752b926bb3328ebe29bfb568e4fb3b4c7ff59450738661113fb21f5efbdf42904c706a9f152275890840345a5bc990745919eeb2dfc2c481d778ee@54.167.247.63:30303